wladimir-computin/libsml-esp-arduino/README.md

 	gpg --dearmor > /usr/share/keyrings/volkszaehler-volkszaehler-org-project-archive-keyring.gpg
 ```

-There is also a libsml package that is part of debian.
+There is also a libsml package that is part of Debian.
 While the version in
-older debian releases is somewhat outdated the version in trixie is recent.
+older Debian releases is somewhat outdated the version in trixie is recent.
-Other than our packages the official Debian packages have Debian version
+Other than the project packages the official Debian package has a version
 postfix separated by a hyphen (e.g. 1.0.2-3).
+It has minor differences in
+packaging and is maintained by us the debian branch.

 #### Testing
 For testing data have a look at https://github.com/devZer0/libsml-testing